dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 `PnfsManager@namespaceDomain` is a fully qualified cell address and identifies a specific cell instance, while `PnfsManager` is a logical address.

-In dCache 6.2, many -- although not all -- services are replicable.
+In dCache, many -- although not all -- services are replicable.
 A replicable service is one that supports the above separation between a logical address and a physical address and which supports having several physical instances use the same logical address.
 One may recognize replicable services by